 - 1 small Aubergine (Eggplant) chopped into cubes

 - 2 small Onions cut into wedges

-- 1 tbsp Vegetable oil any oil will do
+- 1 tbsp Vegetable oil Can sub for any oil

 - 50 g (small tub) Green Curry Paste we used Blue Dragon, you can make your own if prefered?